-It doesn't get easier than this: simply halve and hollow out acorn squash, then season with salt and roast in the oven.
+And it’s so easy, simply halve and hollow out acorn squash, then season with salt and roast in the oven.
 Nothing like warming up the kitchen on a blistery night with baked squash in the oven.
 While that bakes make the stuffing on the stove, then when the squash is ready fill it with the stuffing and serve – the results are a soft, flavorful squash filled with savory goodness!

 Farro and Sausage Stuffed Roasted Acorn Squash